tytydraco/yessleep/out/I_opened_my_missing_sons_journal_and_now_im_not_sure_what_to_do.md

 The thing is, he went missing for 2 days once and came back a little mentally unstable, then a week after that event he went missing again, but the second time it was for good.
 I'm not sure what to do now...Do I tell my wife?
 Do I call the police?
 Or do I just burn the page and forget I saw it...?

-Edit: I'm going to search the closet, I'm taking my phone, my charger, an emergency kit, my gun, as much ammo as I can find, and other things to survive.
+Update 1: I'm going to search the closet, I'm taking my phone, my charger, an emergency kit, my gun, as much ammo as I can find, and other things to survive.
 Whatever he saw it seems dangerous and I need to be prepared, I'll update as soon as I can.

-Update: I told my wife about what I was doing, she said I sound crazy but I don't care.
+Update 2: I told my wife about what I was doing, she said I sound crazy but I don't care.
 I need to find my son.
 I'm gonna try to clean my sons closet, maybe that's how I get in.

+Update 3: I've fallen into this area, just as described in the journal.
+It's endless hallways with old wallpaper and moldy carpet.
+The smell is horrific, it smells like blood and mold.
+I'm also hearing whispers just like the journal said.
+I can't believe I thought he was lying, I should have believed him.
+Maybe if I did he wouldn't have gone missing...